 Surgical Transplant Treatments

 Your transplanted hair will fall out over the next few weeks, leaving the viable hair follicles in a dormant state.
-Approximately three to four months after the hair restoration surgery, this hair will slowly start to grow back and it will then continue to grow for the remainder of your life.
+Approximately 3 to 4 months after the hair restoration surgery, this hair will slowly start to grow back and it will then continue to grow for the remainder of your life.
 Be patient, as full results will be apparent only eight months to one year later.

 Bear in mind that hair loss is a lifelong process and further procedures may be necessary to fill in ongoing hair loss.
 The transplanted hair, however, will never fall out.

 Are tightly tied weaves, braids and ponytails damaging your hair?
-At Medhair, we can repair any bald patches using traction surgery, effortlessly restoring your natural hairline.
+We can repair any bald patches using traction surgery, effortlessly restoring your natural hairline.